The Gregory School: History

 Potter was a native of New York but had kept a home in the Old Pueblo since the late 1930s.
 He and his wife, Sue, established the Potter School for Girls across the street from the Arizona Inn on Elm Street, along Potter Place, a small street that ran by the school.
 His Tucson land became known as the Potter Ranch; a ranch house and stables were constructed for the riding master who lived there and taught English and Western style riding.

-St. Gregory Episcopal High School opened on Sept.
-5, 1980, with approximately 50 students.
+St. Gregory Episcopal High School opened on September 5, 1980, with approximately 50 students.
 Eventually the school ended its affiliation with the St. Philip's in the Hills Episcopal Church and became a non-religious educational institution, known as St. Gregory High School.
-It recently changed its name to the Gregory School.

 The school was known as St. Gregory College Preparatory School before 2014, when it was renamed to The Gregory School.
 The rename coincided with the addition of fifth grade.